joshnuss/glue/README.md

 }
 ```

-Now the state will first be queried from the the server.
-Any subsequent changes will be synced back to the server and then between all connected users over Websockets.
+The state will first be queried from the server.
+Subsequent changes will be synced back to the server and then between all connected users via Websockets.

-You just need to define a `GenServer` to hold the state in the backend:
+Now we just need to define a `GenServer` to hold the state in the backend:

 ```elixir
 defmodule Counter do